Black Talon (comics): Black Talon (Desmond Drew)

 The second Black Talon is a voodoo priest who can create and control zombies.
 He wears a costume which resembles a chicken, and has an upside-down cross painted on his chest.
 He was a millionaire and voodoo witch doctor, and posed as a "living loa" to carry out the plans of his mother, Mama Limbo.
 He battled and became an enemy of Brother Voodoo.
 He was later exposed as an impostor, and was beaten to death by his own cultists.

 Black Talon (Samuel Barone)

-The third Black Talon is a professional criminal and cult leader, like the original.
-He joins the second Lethal Legion, but later leaves the group alongside Man-Ape during a battle with the West Coast Avengers.
+The third Black Talon is a professional criminal and cult leader.
+He resurrects Wonder Man as a zombie at the behest of the Grim Reaper and sends him to attack the Avengers.
+Black Talon battles the Avengers himself, and is defeated by the Scarlet Witch.
+He then joins the second Lethal Legion.
+With the Grim Reaper and Nekra, he battles the Vision and Scarlet Witch.
+Nekra learns some of Black Talon's voodoo magic, which she uses to resurrect the Grim Reaper after he is killed in battle.

 When battling She-Hulk, Black Talon resurrects the mutants Changeling, Scaleface, Living Diamond, and Harry Leland, forming a group known as the X-Humed.
 He is unable to control all of them at once and Changeling breaks free of Black Talon's control long enough for She-Hulk to defeat him and the X-Humed.

 Black Talon returns in Marvel Zombies 4, having retired from supervillainy and become a cocaine dealer.
 He later attacks Times Square, but is killed by the Punisher.

 Black Talon later appears alive and joins the Shadow Council's incarnation of the Masters of Evil.

+Black Talon later resurfaced in a small strip mall in New York where, during a Halloween walk-a-thon, he turns a group of dead senior citizens into zombies.
+He encounters Deadpool, who laughs when he sees an old photo of him due to the chicken head of his costume, which Talon removed.
+It is later revealed that Black Talon's attack on the mall was part of a plan to help his grandmother win the walk-a-thon, though his grandmother only wanted to win the race.
+During the battle, Black Talon's grandmother manages to convince him to stop, forcing him to retreat.